Helmoes/markdown-notes/C programming.md

 fclose(out_file);
 ```

+## Data streams
+Amount of data streams we can use depends on OS, but usually up to 256.

 # Standard input/output/error
 Scanf() and printf() use std in and out.
 The Standard Input and Standard Output are created by the operating system when the program runs.
 The program receives data through the Standard Input, The program outputs data through the Standard Output.